 The outpatient team has particular expertise in addressing problems that have arisen at the interface between mental and physical health.
 We offer assessment and treatment to people who have a mixture of psychological and physical difficulties.

-Leeds and West Yorkshire Chronic Fatigue Syndrome / ME Service
+Leeds and West Yorkshire ME / CFS Service

-This is a specialist NHS service that seeks to meet the needs of people who have a diagnosis of Chronic Fatigue Syndrome (CFS), also referred to as Myalgic Encephalomyelitis (ME).
+This is a specialist NHS service that seeks to meet the needs of people who have a diagnosis of Myalgic Encephalomyelitis (ME) / Chronic Fatigue Syndrome (CFS).

 The psychosexual medicine service provides a service for people experiencing sexual problems such as impaired sexual interest or arousal, erectile problems, ejaculatory problems, orgasmic problems, vaginismus, dyspareunia and sexual aversion/phobias.